How you can buy a property with a guarantor home loan

 When you're in the market to buy your first home, there are a few benefits that guarantor loans can provide.
 One of these include getting into the market faster as you don't need to put down a deposit.
-In most cases, depending on the lender, you are required to put down up to 20% for a deposit when you buy property.
-However, with guarantor loans you don't need to save for a deposit.
+In most cases, depending on the lender, you're required to put down up to 20% for a deposit when you buy property.
+However, with guarantor home loans you don't need to save for a deposit.

 An additional benefit of guarantor loans is that you avoid paying Lenders Mortgage Insurance (LMI).
 This is an insurance that you typically have to pay the banks when you purchase a house and your deposit is less than 20%.
 In the instance of guarantor loans, you don't need to pay this.